Jivansha/Projectaire_python/README.md

 # Projectaire_python
-Contains some mini projects in python
+Contains some mini practice codes in python
+Codes following youtube series by Sentdex